 Working papers

-“Hidden in Plain Sight: A framework to link Decentralization and Cross-Boundary Collaboration Rulemaking in the Global South” (with José Sánchez and Alejandra Medina)
+“Rules Across Boundaries: A framework to link Decentralization and Cross-Boundary Collaboration Rulemaking in Latin America” – Revise and Resubmit

 “Bureaucratic Politicisation Conditions Decentralisation Effects on Ecosystems and Climate: Evidence from 91 Countries“